 In addition, the Company may not be able to maintain the levels of operating efficiency that the acquired company had achieved or might have achieved had it not been acquired by the Company.
 Successful integration of the acquired company's operations would depend upon the Company's ability to manage those operations and to eliminate redundant and excess costs.
 As a result of difficulties associated with combining operations, the Company may not be able to achieve the cost savings and other benefits that it expected to achieve with the acquisition.
 Any difficulties in this process could disrupt the Company's ongoing business, distract its management, result in the loss of key personnel or customers, increase its expenses and otherwise materially adversely affect the Company's business, financial condition, liquidity and operating results.
-Further, inherent in any acquisition, there is risk of liabilities and contingencies that the Company may not discover in its due diligence prior to the consummation of a particular acquisition, and the Company may not be indemnified for some or all of these liabilities and contingencies.
-The discovery of any material liabilities or contingencies in any acquisition could also have a material adverse effect on the Company's business, financial condition, liquidity and operating results.
+Further, inherent in any acquisition, there is risk of liabilities and contingencies that the Company may not be indemnified for some or all of these liabilities and contingencies.
+The discovery of any material liabilities or contingencies in any acquisition could also have a material adverse effect on the Company's business, financial condition, liquidity and operating contingencies in any acquisition could also have a